soramanew/dotfiles/README.md

 -   Network activity indicators
 -   Randomly changing wallpaper
 -   CLI control
--   Also includes configs for a lot more things (mpv, etc)
+-   Also includes configs for a lot more things (firefox, mpv, etc)

 ### Greeter